n00bsaiboth/n00bsaiboth/README.md

 - [develop.openinnovations.io](https://develop.openinnovations.io) this project is based on the [fullstackopen](https://fullstackopen.com) course material.
 Still in progress.
 - [virtual-server.openinnovations.io](https://virtual-server.openinnovations.io) this project is based on the [tieto.nurminen.dev](https://tieto.nurminen.dev).
 - [documentation.openinnovations.io](https://documentation.openinnovations.io) this is our documentation project.
-- Among other things, small LAMP and MERN projects, Linux configurations, etc..
+- Among other small things like LAMP and MERN projects, Linux configurations, etc..

 So if you're interested in me, who can be at the same time as bold as an insecure, but proactive and still willing to learn more and who won't let you down.
 I'm your guy! [jussi.jokinen (at) openinnovations.io](mailto:jussi.jokinen[at]openinnovations.io).